 We are living in times when there are significant challenges that society needs to negotiate in terms of caring for natural resources.
-Our LIFE Vision seeks engagement to live out Christ’s love and hope by: “Being advocates for human flourishing, through initiatives which combat injustice, environmental destruction, exclusion and isolation.”
+The thriving of creation is both important for its own sake, and deeply interconnected with the physical and spiritual wellbeing of all people.

 We are committed to caring for the environment and supporting the work of local and national environmental organisations, and working in partnership with other organisations where our values and priorities coincide.

 A significant resource in our environmental work is the Eco-Church award scheme which we are supporting and promoting as an Eco Diocese.
 Through a straightforward online system churches can sign up to work towards a bronze, silver or gold award.
 An award is granted when a church meets certain requirements for demonstrating care for the environment, parish and community.
 To gain an award, a church will needing to be considering environmental matters under the following headings:

 Once registered, do check out the resources section of the website here: https://ecochurch.arocha.org.uk/resources/

 It is important that the Environment is included in our worship and teaching so that Christians are supported to grow in understanding of this as a deeply biblical concern.

 Many churches have a focus on the Environment during Creationtide which runs from the Orthodox New Year on 1st September until St Francis Day on Thursday 4 October.
 This includes Harvest festivals but can also be a full month of environment themed worship or special events that include the wider community.

 Resources for the Agricultural Year – often contain environmental themes.

 Worship outdoors – is growing in popularity, whether using the term Forest Church, or others similar (Muddy Church, Outdoor Church, Wild Church…) resources for churches wanting to explore outdoor worship.